Do you plan to visit Sweden? These 5 relaxing things will make your Swedish summer trip more picturesque.

 Being an international couple, Swedish-American, we are continuously visiting this enchanting country and have learned to see it through

 Growing up in Sweden, in a town whose history put the focus on the local castle, built in the 12th century, I always took castles for granted.
-It was when I got married to my wife that I realized that not everyone has the luxury having old castles around every corner.
+It was when I got married to my wife that I realized that not everyone has the luxury of having old castles around every corner.
 I also realized that it sometimes requires someone from the other side of the pond to make the locals see things they grew up with, in a new light.

 So thanks to my wife we started a tradition to visit and explore castles whenever we visit Sweden.
 Starting with the nearby ones, to later expand further away we have now a long list of castles behind us.
 Still, there is an endless amount of castles we still havenât seen.